runvnc/tinyvillage/index.md

 The core idea is to subdivide each  residential surburban lot into 9 lots.
-Given a typical lot size of 60'x60', that means each plot is 18'x18' with 6' on the side in the center for passage.
+Given a typical lot size of 60'x60', that means each plot is 18'x18' with two 6' passages.

 <img src="vill.png" width="600px"/>